AnupammSingh/wpp-problems/README.md

 DAY 15: Write a JavaScript program to compute the sum of three elements of a given array of integers of length 3.

 DAY 16: Write a JavaScript program to swap the first and last elements of a given array of integers.
 The array length should be at least 1.

+DAY 17: Write a JavaScript program to replace each character in a given string with the next in the English alphabet.
+        Note: 'a' will be replaced by 'b' or 'z' would be replaced by 'a'.

+DAY 18: Write a JavaScript program to find the maximum difference between any two adjacent elements of a given array of integers.
+Write a JavaScript program to find the
+        maximum difference between any two adjacent elements of a given array of integers.
+Write a JavaScript program to find the maximum difference between any two adjacent elements of a given array of integers.